Offering Legal & Fiduciary Services to Traders | Investors | Hedge Funds Start a Hedge Fund in the United States or Offshore

 Minimal U.S. Legal Infrastructure Needed To start a U.S. hedge fund, you generally need to form two business entities: the hedge fund and its investment manager.
 The hedge fund is typically set up as either a Delaware Limited Partnership (LP) or Limited Liability Company (LLC).
 Learn More About Delaware Company Formations The investment manager can be set up as a LLC, or as some other type of business entity in your home state or country.
 We can form both entities for you quickly and for a low fee.
 Contact Us for Assistance Hedge fund sponsors based offshore can set up both a hedge fund and its management company in the United States.
 Learn More About U.S. Company Formations

-The United States Allows Hedge Fund Advertising The JOBS Act, signed on April 5, 2012, lifted the ban on hedge fund advertising for hedge fund's operated by fund managers registered with either the SEC or a state regulator.
+The United States Allows Hedge Fund Advertising The United States lifted the ban on hedge fund advertising for hedge fund's operated by fund managers registered with either the SEC or a state regulator.
 The decades-old restriction on how hedge funds can raise money is gone!
-Hedge fund managers can speak publicly about their hedge fund's strategies and performance and advertise normal channels.
+Hedge fund managers can speak publicly about their hedge fund's strategies and performance and advertise through normal channels.
 Learn More About Hedge Fund Marketing & Raising Capital However, Rule 506(c) bans industry "bad actors" (i.e., certain felons) from operating or marketing a hedge fund under Regulation D in the United States.
 The full text of the SEC's rule adopting the Bad Actor Disqualification rule is available here.
 The U.S. SEC's fact sheet summarizing the Bad Actor Disqualification rule is available here and a summary of the law available here.

 The United States is a Safe-Haven for Business A 2006 Government Accountability Office report, found that most other states do not require ownership information when businesses are formed or don't have to submit periodic reports.
 Read the GAO 2006 Report of U.S. Company Formations In addition to Delaware, Nevada and Wyoming are advantageous places to set up a company.
 Learn More About U.S. Company Formations Given the depth, privacy, predictability and pro-business cast of Delaware's company law, it makes good business sense to set up a hedge fund in Delaware.
 Contact Us for Assistance We offer company formation services, registered agent, registered office & virtual office service in Delaware.